Baby Hamster Growth Stages – How Fast do They Grow?

 Depending on its species, a hamster’s ears might open up as the first week draws to an end or this might happen in the second week of life.
 Fur might be visible during the first week, but in most cases, it is too light for you to notice it.

 It is advisable not to interact with the hamsters during their first week.
 Even cleaning out the cage might stress the mother and cause it to attack or abandon its young ones.
 For the first week, the pups should be entirely taken care of by the mother.

 Cannibalism is also a possibility among hamsters.
-While not common, a mother might eat one of its dead pups so that it keeps the cage clean for the other babies.
+While not common, a mother might eat one of her dead pups so that it keeps the cage clean for the other babies.

 The mother might also eat a pup that has been handled by a human because it has a human scent.
 This scent causes the mother to become stressed and fearful.

-Ensure the mother hamster has enough food with a balanced nutritional profile to provide enough milk for the nursing hamsters and support its recovery.
+Ensure the mother hamster has enough food with a balanced nutritional profile to provide enough milk for the nursing hamster and support its recovery.

 Remember to maintain the cage’s temperature at about 70 degrees Fahrenheit for the pups to slowly adapt to their new environment.